KQM-git/TCL/docs/combat-mechanics/frames.md

 ## Hitlag

-Hitlag occurs when some melee attacks hit a target, the animation speed gets reduced to 1% \(in some cases 5%\) to make it appear as if the character and weapon are "frozen" in time to give players a sense of "weight" to the attack.
+Hitlag occurs when some melee attacks hit a target, the animation speed gets reduced to 1% \(in some cases 5%\) to make it appear as if the character and weapon are "Frozen" in time to give players a sense of "weight" to the attack.

 The amount of hitlag behind each hit is specific to that hit, and every hit in a multi-hit attack can have a different amount of hitlag.
 The table below summarizes hitlag that are the same across *most* characters of each weapon type.